LiamPerson/Pier-Media/README.md

 - NodeJS V16.10+
 - NPM V8+

+## Supported Architectures
+- All Windows versions from Vista SP2+ and onwards
+- Linux/BSD armv7l, aarch64, x86, x64
+- All MacOS versions 10.9+ and onwards

+## Notes

+### Automatic Updates

+The included `yt-dlp` version automatically updates.
+Please replace the `yt-dlp` binary in the `/public/bin/yt-dlp/` folder with one compatible for your operating system and architecture if you do not want this functionality.

+Find `yt-dlp` releases here: [yt-dlp releases](https://github.com/yt-dlp/yt-dlp#release-files)

 # Developers
 All information below is only necessary for those wanting to contribute to, or edit the project.